96hello96/SHDDOS-/README.md

 🚀 SHDDOS v2

 🔍 Overview
 SHDDOS is a customizable tool for stress-testing websites through Distributed Denial-of-Service (DDoS) simulations.
 It allows you to simulate traffic load and test the resilience of web applications.
+It is completly safe, you may have to turn off your virus protection though.

 🛠️ Features
 User-Friendly Interface – Easily configurable, with guided input prompts.